What you need

-You should now set a new system administrator password.
-Choose the Settings tab at the top of the page and then the Change system administrator password option almost at the bottom of the list of settings.
+You should now set your system administrator password.
+From the My preferences page choose the Change system administrator password option.
 This password must have a strong strength to be acceptable – the page will tell you if it does not.

 Setting licence key

 A newly installed Jiglu system will allow up to ten users and ten groups of all types (blogs, monitors and spaces).
 If you have purchased a licence then you can enter the licence key to raise these limits by choosing the Settings tab and then the Licence key option.

 On a single server system the new licence key will immediately be active.
 In a system where components are distributed across multiple machines it will be necessary to restart each of the Jiglu servers for the change to be consistently applied across all the servers.